Active vibration control of electric machines on elastic steel frame foundations

 Conclusion:

 In addition, the vibrations of both the motor and the foundation are reduced.
-The cause of the vibration (e.g, due to imbalance or electromagnetic forces in the air gap of the electrical machine) is irrelevant.
+The cause of the vibration (e.g, due to unbalance or electromagnetic forces in the air gap of the electrical machine) is irrelevant.

 Figure 3: Scaling of an actuator system after very positive feasibility study results in 2022; on a test bench (2-MW induction motor, approx. 10 to weight)